 - Where to get your support from

 Student Finance England will also be sent a copy of your needs assessment report.

 Step 5: Find out how much the DSA can pay for

 At this stage you will receive a letter from Student Finance England, letting you know whether they will fund the recommendations in your needs assessment report with a partial or full award.

-You will be able to place your order at this point.
+You will be able to place your order at this point with the recommended supplier.

 Take a look at ‘place your order’, to see the process for ordering and receiving your solution.

-This final stage will be Student Finance England paying for your solution direct to the approved supplier with the possibility of a £200 contribution from you.
+The final stage will be Student Finance England paying for your solution direct to the approved supplier with the possibility of a £200 contribution from you.